DaniFoldi/bundled-lint-config/eslint-presets/README.md

 ## Node

-If you use node.js specific features, you can add the following presets to `extends:
+If you use node.js specific features, you can add one of the following presets to `extends` after the normal preset:
 - `plugin:@danifoldi/eslint-presets/node`
 - `plugin:@danifoldi/eslint-presets/node-cjs`

 ## Semicolons

-They are useless, but if you really want it, add `plugin:@danifoldi/eslint-presets/semi` to `extends`.
+They are useless, but if you really want it, add `plugin:@danifoldi/eslint-presets/semi` to `extends` after the normal preset.

 ## Sorting objects and interfaces